 GOOGLE AD GRANTS MODIFICATIONS

 In 2016, over Labor Day weekend, Google discontinued their “Grants Pro” program, which provided $40K/mo in Ad Grants to qualified nonprofits.
-(In brief, nonprofits needed to prove they were using the $10K/mo ad grants appropriately, over time, to be eligible for the $40K/mo).
+(In brief, nonprofits needed to prove they were using the $10K/mo ad grants appropriately, over time, to be eligible for the $40K/mo.
+Hence, most nonprofits were never eligible for Grants Pro anyway).

 If you ensure that you use Google Ad Grants per their requirements, you’ll continue to enjoy their advertising benefits into the future.